vdraman259/hardhat/docs/tutorial/hackathon-boilerplate-project.md

 To start the react web app.
 Open [http://localhost:3000/](http://localhost:3000/) in your browser and you should see this:
 ![](/front-5.png)

+If you are unable to connect to your metamask account go to setings of the MetaMask account and use  http://0.0.0.0:8545 instead of http://127.0.0.1:8545) as the RPC URL and chain id 31337.

 Set your network in MetaMask to `localhost:8545`, and click the button.
 You should then see this:

 ![](/front-2.png)